 LG-NZFeb2016-Brewster_0621

-The X-Series are all constructed from flexible food-grade, heat resistant silicone.
-All of the pieces are also calibrated as measuring cups, with measurements imprinted on the inside (very useful!).
-The cooking surface or base of the cookware is made from 6063-T6 hard-anodized aluminium.
-The products all collapse and nestle inside each other, even further minimising the packed volume.
-The included lids use a durable translucent plastic, which shortens boil time & allows for finer temperature control & monitoring.
+The Frontier and Detour X-Series are all constructed from flexible food-grade, heat resistant silicone and various metals, with the Frontier series sporting anodised aluminium whilst the Detour series utilises stainless steel.
+The cooking surface or base of the Sea to Summit Frontier series camping cookware is made from hard-anodized aluminium, whilst cups and bowls are constructed using glass-reinforced nylon.
+The products collapse and nestle inside each other to further minimise packed volume.
+The included lids use a durable plastic, which shortens boil time and allows for finer temperature control and monitoring.

 STSXpots-5

-I’ve used the 2.8L X-Pot now a bunch of times, mostly on camping or hiking trips where carrying the gear wasn’t necessary, but also on some overnight hikes.
-The 2.8L size is great for group cooking, but not completely overkill for two people.
+I’ve used the Frontier Ultralight Collapsible Pouring Pot now a bunch of times, mostly on camping or hiking trips where carrying the gear wasn’t necessary, but also on some overnight hikes.
+The 2.2L capacity of this Sea to Summit pot makes it the perfect size for two people.
 Having a big pot that takes up so little room in my pack is really great.
-For those looking to boil several litres of water fast, the 2.8L X-pot isn’t the best option.
-But for cooking group meals & lesser volumes of water, no worries.
-(There is also a 1.4L X-Pot available).
+For those looking to boil a decent volume of water fast, this might not be the best option (hello, Jetboil).
+But for cooking meals for small groups, and lesser volumes of water, this is a pot you can count on.

 STSXpots-7